Second time’s a charm at L.A.’s consignment shops. (Photo: Getty Images)

 Consider barely-worn Manolos in mint and black with snakeskin heels for less than $300 (originally $1,295) or a Saint Laurent Emmanuelle bucket bag with hippie fringing for $578 (originally $1,990).
 Need a “Mad Men” boost with the Pucci label to match?
 This is your spot.

-Looking for menswear?
+Looking for menswear at clothing stores in Los Angeles?
 ConsignMEN offers cool designer resale for men, especially those interested in looking like a rock star.
 A wild-looking couture jacket worn by Nick Rhodes of Duran Duran was recently purchased there for an unsung sum.
 Looking for a 1996 velvet Gucci suit?
 You have come to the right place.